 Heavy ink coverage on gloss paper or an incorrect amount of ink coverage on others (more than 240 Total Ink Coverage for uncoated light-weight text stocks, or more than 280-300 for heavier stocks for example) will impact your print in many ways.
 Too much ink may leave your document more sensitive to scuffing and scratching if it is not coated or laminated.
 It may cause smudging and other artifacts if the ink does not dry sufficiently between colors or after printing and may require more drying time.

 AA Global will work with you to help prevent over-inking and provide you with the information you need to ensure appropriate ink coverage for the paper you’ve selected.

-Because of the inaccuracies in the finishing processes, images need to extend (or“bleed”) beyond the borders of your page.
-Not having bleed may result in the page being trimmed leaving a sliver of white (no ink) paper around your document.
-Even a fraction os a m”m will be noticeable and will make that document look sloppy.
+Because of inaccuracies in the finishing processes, images need to extend (or“bleed”) beyond the borders of your page.
+Not having bleed may result in the page being trimmed leaving a sliver of white paper (no ink) around your document.
+Even a fraction of a m”m will be noticeable and will make that document look sloppy.
 Bleed prevents this from happening.